panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 ## 3. Dynamic import of modules

-The default importing mechanism of ES modules *always* evaluates and imports the module specified in the `import module from 'path'` &mdash; no matter if you use the module or not.
+The default importing mechanism of ES modules *always* evaluates the imported module: no matter if you use the module or not.

-But sometimes you may want to import the modules dynamically, in which case you can invoke the asynchornous function `import('./path-to-module')`:
+If you want to import the modules dynamically, then invoke the asynchornous function `import('./path-to-module')`:

 ```javascript
 async function loadModule() {